 One of the drawbacks of this strategy is that distribution taxes can be high.
 You might prefer to take partial distributions of the property over time, holding a portion of the property personally and a portion still in the IRA to spread out the tax consequences of distribution.

 However, that would be a tiresome process, as you would have to appraisals each year to set the fair market valuation.
 While this can lessen the tax burden by keeping you in lower tax brackets, you and your family still cannot personally use or benefit from the property until it is entirely distributed from your IRA.

 Bottom Line: Play By The Rules With Your Self-Directed IRA

 Remember that you should wait until after you turn 59 ½ before taking the property as a distribution, as there is an early withdrawal penalty of 10% for distributions before age 59 ½.

 While this strategy is possible, it is not for everyone and certainly is not easy to accomplish.
-(Few things worth doing in life are.)
+Few things worth doing in life are.
 Self directed IRA investors should make sure they understand the rules.
-Remember, you can’t use your retirement home for personal use until after its been distributed and you may or may not end up paying lot’s of taxes.
-(As if you weren’t doing that already!)
+Remember, you can’t use your retirement home for personal use until after its been distributed and you may or may not end up paying lots of taxes.